-- 1. Advisor's Role: Each advisor has a personal experience as a student and professional experience as an advisor.
+- Advisor's Role: Each advisor has a personal experience as a student and professional experience as an advisor.
 Please consider us your first point of contact should you encounter any academic, financial, and/or personal questions or concerns. - a.
 Your advisor is here to advise you; you retain the right to make your own decisions. - b.
 Your advisor would like to hear about successes as much as challenges you encounter.
-The better they know you, the better they can support you! - 2.
-Student's Role: - a.
-Know your rights (see page 2). - b.
-Stay in touch.
+The better we know you, the better we can support you!

+2. Student's Role:

+- a.
+Know your rights (see page 2). - Stay in touch.
 Find ways to connect with your advisor, even if only once a semester. - c.
 Ask for help when you need it. - d.
 Take care of yourself and practice self-care.
 Balance school and your extracurricular life.
 Take breaks.
 Be kind to yourself. - 3.
 We strive to be transparent: There is a bright line between advising and awarding at the Foundation.
-Your advisor is not involved in the decision-making process at the Foundation, so you can feel confident speaking honestly with your advisor. - 4.
-Renewal: All funds are renewable! - a.
-Renewal requires only two documents (official academic transcript and Student Aid Report), which must be uploaded to an online renewal application.
-The renewal application is available for three-and-a-half months: January 1-April 15. - b.
-The deadline of April 15 is a hard deadline for all Foundation students. - c.
-Students who successfully meet the April 15th deadline are required to submit two additional documents for final consideration.
-Please refer to page 6. - 5.
-Transparency Part 2: We want you to know what we know.
+This bright line means advisors do not make or influence awards decisions; in addition, student conversations with advisors are confidential.
+Students can feel confident speaking honestly about their questions, concerns, and experiences.
+We want you to know what we know.
 There is no magic behind a curtain.
 If you have questions, please do not hesitate to ask your advisor!